norangebit/open-ar-samples/augmented-images/README.md

 # Augmented images

-ARCore and Sceneform made with Augmented Image to show a virtual earth.
+ARCore and Sceneform project made with Augmented Image to show a virtual earth.

 ## Credit